 two things are forgotten only with death

-the doorman saw me off his cloak sinking into the night
+the doorman saw me off his cloak sinking

 I walked into the icy wind and neon